opentelekomcloud-docs/elastic-cloud-server/umn/source/monitoring_using_cloud_eye/viewing_ecs_metrics.rst

 #.
 Under **Computing**, click **Elastic Cloud Server**.

 #.
-In the search box above the upper right corner of the ECS list, enter the ECS name, IP address, or ID for search.
+In the search box above the upper right corner of the ECS list, enter the ECS name, IP address, or ID to search for the target ECS.

 #.
 Click the name of the target ECS.
 The page providing details about the ECS is displayed.